Messi-Q/GPSCVulDetector/README.md

 # GPSCVulDetector

 This repo is a python implementation of smart contract vulnerability detection of our method (CGE).
-Here, we explore using graph neural networks and expert knowledge for smart contract vulnerability detection.
+Here, we explore combining graph neural networks with expert knowledge for smart contract vulnerability detection.

 ## Requirements